cabforum/forum/SMCWG-charter.md

 ### 4. Dependencies and Liaisons

-The SMCWG will coordinate with, and seek guidance from, other CA/B Forum Working Groups, ETSI, the IETF and other related groups.
+The SMCWG will coordinate with, and seek guidance from, other CA/B Forum Working Groups, ACAB'c, the WebTrust Task Force, ETSI, the IETF, and other related groups.

 ### 5. Participation